Oscar Otte: 2018–2020: Grand Slam debut, Challenger tour success

-2021: Three consecutive major qualifications, US Open fourth round
+2021: Three consecutive Major qualifications, US Open fourth round

 Otte started his 2021 season at the Australian Open.
-He lost in the first round of qualifying to Roman Safiullin.
+He lost in the first round of qualifying to 12th seed Roman Safiullin.

 Seeded fifth at the Play In Challenger, Otte lost in the first round to Giulio Zeppieri.

-Otte qualified for the main draw at the French Open for a third time in his career.
+Otte qualified for the main draw at the French Open for the third time in his career.
 He lost to compatriot Alexander Zverev in the first round, despite winning the first two sets.

-He also qualified for the Wimbledon Championships main draw for the first time in his career.
-In the first round, Otte won only the second 12–12 singles tiebreak since that rule began two years ago, beating fellow qualifier Arthur Rinderknech 4–6, 6–3, 6–2, 6–7(5–7), 13–12(7–2) in almost 4 hours over two days.
+In June, Otte qualified for the Wimbledon main draw for the first time in his career.
+In the first round, Otte won only the second-ever fifth-set 12–12 singles tiebreak since that rule was implemented in 2019, defeating fellow qualifier Arthur Rinderknech 4–6, 6–3, 6–2, 6–7(5–7), 13–12(7–2) in almost 4 hours over two days.
 In the second round, Otte was defeated by Andy Murray in a five-set match on Centre Court, 6–3, 4–6, 4–6, 6–4, 6–2.

-Ranked No. 144, he qualified for his third consecutive Grand Slam main draw in 2021 at the US Open also for the first time in his career.
-He reached the fourth round for the first time at this Major and in his career defeating 20th seed Lorenzo Sonego, Denis Kudla and Andreas Seppi.
-He was the third of a trio of qualifiers who reached the fourth round for the first time since the tournament began keeping qualifying records in 1982 and the lowest-ranked at this major since No. 179 Jiří Novák in 2006.
-It also marked the first time at any Grand Slam tournament that three male qualifiers reached the second week since the 1995 French Open.
+Ranked No. 144, Otte saved match points in the first two rounds of the qualifying competition at the US Open before qualifying for his third-consecutive Grand Slam main draw in 2021.
+He reached the fourth round of a Grand Slam for the first time in his career, defeating 20th seed Lorenzo Sonego, Denis Kudla, and Andreas Seppi, before losing to sixth seed Matteo Berrettini.
+Otte was the third of a trio of qualifiers (alongside Peter Gojowczyk and Botic van de Zandschulp) who reached the fourth round of the US Open since the tournament began keeping qualifying records in 1982 and the lowest-ranked at this Major since No. 179 Jiří Novák in 2006.
+It also marked the first time since the 1995 French Open that three male qualifiers reached the second week of a Major.